addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Introduction
 ------------
-The primary purpose of this exercise is to become familiar with perform a basic VPC configuration.
+The primary purpose of this exercise is to become familiar with performing a basic VPC configuration.

 Expected Costs
 --------------